shakshaky/ap-csa-2026-frqs/question-1/README.md

 ## What Gave Me Trouble

-Neither parts gave me trouble.
+- Part A didn't give me trouble.
+- I struggled with finding out how to delete the letter before "-".

 ## What I Would Do Differently